All Episodes

 It's guilt by accusation.

-But it's just the opposite here, because as we've been and you've been such a big part of it, is the onion on is being unpeeled, we find out abuse of power, corruption, starting with the rigged investigation into Hillary's crimes, and of course, yeah, a real crime underlying espionage act, real intent, destroy the evidence, what she did with subpoenaed emails, etc.
+But it's just the opposite here because as we've been, and you've been such a big part of it, as the onion is being unpeeled, we find out abuse of power, corruption, starting with the rigged investigation into Hillary's crimes and, of course, a real crime underlying espionage act, real intent, destroy the evidence, what she did with subpoenaed emails, et cetera.

 Then you got the whole issue of the bought and paid for dossier you mentioned earlier.